![]() |

 Mellotron used:

-Eclection were one of the earliest examples of British folk rock (as against the US version), and it's no surprise at all that two members (drummer Gerry Conway and guitarist Trevor Lucas) went on to join Fairport Convention in the '70s.
-Eclection is an appealing collection of folk and folk-influenced material, with joint male/female vocals (sound familiar?), but with late-'60s mainstream production values, meaning most tracks have string section/orchestral parts, without which folk rock may have happened a little sooner.
+Eclection were one of the earliest examples of British folk rock (as against the US version), so it's no surprise at all that two members (drummer Gerry Conway and guitarist Trevor Lucas) went on to join Fairport Convention in the '70s.
+Eclection is an appealing collection of folk and folk-influenced material, with joint male/female vocals (sound familiar?), albeit with late-'60s mainstream production values, meaning most tracks have string section/orchestral parts, without which folk rock may have happened a little sooner.
 It's difficult to pinpoint the best tracks, although In Her Mind, Violet Dew and St. George & The Dragon are all excellent examples of their style.

-| Do Anything You Wanna Do Quit This Town Telephone Girl What's Really Going on Ignore Them (Still Life) Life on the Line (And) Don't Believe Your Eyes We Sing...the Cross |
+Life on the Line (1977, 34.53) ***/½Do Anything You Wanna DoQuit This Town Telephone Girl What's Really Going on Ignore Them (Still Life) Life on the Line (And) Don't Believe Your Eyes We Sing...the Cross Beginning of the End |

 Current availability: